chaposcripts/lubu/README.md

 4. `output` - `string` - path to bundled file
 5. `const` - `map[string]interface{}` - constants list, where key is variable name and value is a constant value. **Only string, number and bool are supported**
 6. `watcher_delay` - `float64` - delay for "watcher" in milliseconds.
 Watcher will check files modification time with this interval.
 If one of files was changed lubu will re-bundle your script.
+7. `resource` - `map[string]string` - list of resources.
+All resources will be converted to bytes, and after running the script, source files will be created from these bytes.
+The key is the path that will be used to create the file after running the script.
+The value is the path to the compressed file.

 ```json
 {